akulbansal1/Notes_Obsidian/Akul's Notebook/Research_Papers/Factor_Investing/'Long' Factors, not 'Short' Change Long Only Factor Portfolios in India.md

 ## <u>Literature Review</u>
 - "[Blitz et al. (2020)](https://www.tandfonline.com/doi/full/10.1080/0015198X.2020.1779560) found that most of the value-add from long-short factor strategies comes from the long legs"
-- "Israel et al. (2017) argue that '*skillful targeting and capturing of style premia may constitute a form of alpha on its own — one we refer to as craftsmanship alpha*'"
+- "[[Craftsmanship Alpha An Application to Style Investing|Israel et al. (2017)]] argue that '*skillful targeting and capturing of style premia may constitute a form of alpha on its own — one we refer to as craftsmanship alpha*'"
 - "Bender and Wang (2016) [[How a Multi-Factor Portfolio is Constructed Matters|related blog]] analyse this and find that interaction between individual factors impacts portfolio performance significantly.
 They conclude '*both intuition and empirical evidence favour bottom-up multi-factor portfolio construction*'"

 ## <u>Methodology and Data</u>